 Benefits of using a treadmill for seniors

-Walking, jogging and running are a form of aerobic endurance exercise.
+Walking, jogging, and running are a form of aerobic endurance exercise.
 A treadmill allows you to do these activities at home or at the gym in a safe controlled environment.

 Aerobic exercise is important for seniors because it improves cardiovascular health, metabolism, circulation, recovery and mental health.
-Aerobic exercise is also associated anti-aging and longevity, so it’s very important as you get older.
+Aerobic exercise is also associated with anti-aging and longevity, so it’s very important as you get older.

-Without adequate safety precautions this can obviously be very dangerous.
+Without adequate safety precautions, this can obviously be very dangerous.
 Using a treadmill for older people should always have the following safety precautions in check:

 The first safety precaution is speed.
 For older people maintaining balance and stability becomes harder at higher speeds.
-You can’t really do sprint speed running while holding to the handle bars for stability either.
+You can’t really do sprint speed running while holding to the handlebars for stability either.

 The safety handles have two important functions.
 To offer a point of support while speeding up the treadmill and to offer a point of support in case of an accident like falling.